sagemath/sagecell/doc/messages.md

 # Introduction

 This page describes the protocols through which the server and the kernel communicate with the client.
+SageMath runs on the Jupyter (formerly IPython) protocol.
 The **client** can be any frontend for the Sage Cell, such as a web page or an app.
 The **server** is a Python server that acts as a bridge between the client and the kernel.
-The **kernel** is an IPython kernel that performs the computations and returns the results to the client.
+The SageMath **kernel** is a custom IPython kernel that performs the computations and returns the results to the client.
 A client must send messages according to this protocol and display the results from the messages returned in a manner appropriate for the user interface.

+The high-level overview of the communication protocol between the client, server, and kernel is as follows:
+1. Client sends an HTTP request (`POST /kernel`) to the server to request a new kernel process.
+The server creates a new kernel process and returns the details.
+2. Client opens a WebSocket connection to the server for long-running continuous communication.
+3. Whenever the client sends data to the server, the server sends data to the kernel for computation, then receives the results and returns it to the client.

+Further details on the Jupyter/IPython protocol can be found in their [documentation](http://ipython.org/ipython-doc/dev/development/messaging.html).

-Examples of some of these messages can be found at the description of an [example Sage Cell session](session.md).
+For an in-depth example of the above, see an [example Sage Cell session](session.md).

 # Protocols